Slurm Job & Port Forwarding

 I swear, this is the last one.
 You can download it to your local computer by clicking here.
 Don't forget to make the script executabe after you download it.

-We'll use it during the start up sequence.
+We'll use it during the Start up Sequence in the Next Section.
 The takeaway message is that this script gets your Jupyter session information from klone

 (via all the ssh configurations you set up), starts port forwarding, and gives you instructions for accessing Jupyter through the Browser on your local computer.